Skip to main content

 How to use Bezi

-Bezi’s UI is very simple because the power lies in prompting.
-This feels intuitive but, just like any other tool, time gets wasted if we don’t learn the fundamentals before diving in.
+Bezi looks very simple because the power lies in how you prompt it.
+This feels intuitive but, just like any other tool, time gets wasted if you don’t learn the fundamentals before diving in.

 1. Best prompt structure: Current state, Expected/Ideal state, Response format you want